USS Luiseno

 USS Luiseno (ATF-156) was an Abnaki-class fleet ocean tug built for the United States Navy during World War II.
 Named after the Luiseño peoples (the southernmost division of the Shoshone Indians of California, who received their name from Mission San Luis Rey de Francia, the most important Spanish mission in their territory), she was the only U.S. Naval vessel to bear the name.

+Transferred to the Argentine Navy in 1975, the ship remained in service as ARA Francisco de Gurruchaga (A-3) until October 2024 when she was decommissioned and sunk as part of a naval training exercise.

 Construction

-Luiseno was laid down on 7 November 1944 by the Charleston Shipbuilding & Drydock Company of Charleston, South Carolina; launched 17 March 1945; sponsored by Mrs. William J. Roth, Jr.; and commissioned 16 June 1945.
+Luiseno was laid down on 7 November 1944 by the Charleston Shipbuilding & Drydock Company of Charleston, South Carolina; launched on 17 March 1945; sponsored by Mrs. William J. Roth Jr.; and commissioned on 16 June 1945.

 Service history

 US Navy service

 After shakedown, Luiseno operated out of Norfolk, Virginia and Boston before sailing for Florida 28 July.
 For the rest of the year she performed salvage and target towing services in the Florida/Cuba area.
 During the summer of 1946 the fleet tug made a cruise to Bremerhaven, Germany to tow a 350-ton crane to Cristóbal in the Canal Zone, arriving there 20 September.
 From 1946 Luiseno performed miscellaneous duties including target towing, salvage operations, and other vital services, along the east coast, in the Caribbean and from her home port, Newport, Rhode Island.

 During the Cuban Missile Crisis in October 1962 she operated out of the Guantanamo Naval Base, ready to perform any duty for which she would be called.
 Luiseno removed aircraft wreckage from the 1966 Palomares B-52 crash for dumping in the Atlantic.

 Luiseno received the Navy Unit Commendation, Navy Expeditionary Medal (2-Cuba), American Campaign Medal, World War II Victory Medal, National Defense Service Medal, and the Armed Forces Expeditionary Medal (1-Cuba).